Protein NMR Spectroscopy: Practical Aspects & Frequently Asked Questions

 Labeling requirements

-Proteins typically need to be labeled in NMR spectroscopy experiments.
-The amount of labeling required depends on the size and concentration of the peptide/protein.
-No labeling is strictly necessary for peptides and proteins with up to 40 residues since modern high-field spectrometers equipped with cryo-probes can record 15N and 13C natural abundance spectra.
-However, labeling is beneficial, especially if the concentration is low, and 15N-isotope labeling is usually enough.
+Proteins typically require labeling in NMR spectroscopy experiments.
+The amount of labeling required depends on the peptide or protein’s size and concentration.
+Labeling is not strictly necessary for peptides and proteins with up to 40 residues, since modern high-field spectrometers equipped with cryo-probes can record 15N and 13C natural abundance spectra.
+However, labeling is beneficial, especially when the concentration is low, and 15N-isotope labeling is typically sufficient.

 Size in protein NMR spectroscopy

-In NMR spectroscopy, high-resolution tertiary protein structure determination typically involves proteins with a molecular weight of less than 30 kDa.
-Larger proteins, up to 100 kDa in some cases, can be studied in projects focusing on identifying ligand binding sites or characterizing a specific protein construct.
+In NMR spectroscopy, high-resolution tertiary protein structure determination typically involves proteins with molecular weights below 30 kDa.
+Larger proteins, up to 100 kDa in some cases, can be studied in projects focused on identifying ligand-binding sites or characterizing a specific protein construct.

-How much protein do we need for the experiment?
+How much protein is needed for the experiment?

-When preparing for protein NMR spectroscopy, it is recommended to have a sample with a concentration of 0.5-1.0 mM in a 500 µl buffer solution.
+When preparing for protein NMR spectroscopy, it is recommended to use a sample at 0.5-1.0 mM in a 500 µL buffer solution.
 This corresponds to 5-10 mg of protein for a 20 kDa protein.
 It’s better to use higher concentrations for peptide samples, with 1-5 mM corresponding to 1.5-7.5 mg of peptide.

 How stable should the protein be?

 Protein structures must remain stable at room temperature for at least a week.
-This can generally be accomplished by employing standard protein purification methods and adjusting the buffer conditions as necessary.
-Our protein sample preparation guidelines for crystallography can also be used for NMR experiments.
+Stabilization can generally be accomplished by using standard protein purification methods and adjusting buffer conditions as needed.
+Our general protein sample preparation and shipping guidelines for crystallography can also be helpful for NMR experiments.

-When determining the structure of peptides, the peptides should remain stable in solution for approximately 2 to 4 days.
+When determining peptide structure, the peptides should remain stable in solution for approximately 2 to 4 days.

 The presence of non-natural amino acids

-NMR spectroscopy can also be used to determine the structure of peptides containing non-natural amino acids.
-However, peak assignment and parametrization of the amino acids are important considerations for structure determination.
+NMR spectroscopy can also be used to determine the structure of peptides containing non-natural amino acids (e.g., those found in macrocyclic peptides).
+However, peak assignment and amino acid parametrization are essential considerations for structure determination.